perfumerlabs/images/software.md

 For example, SMS image creates tables with `sms_*` naming convention or OTP image creates tables with `otp_*` naming convention.

-There will be no problem if you configure images to same database and `public` scheme.
+There will be no problem if you configure images to same database and `public` schema.
 But the best practice we suppose is to have 1 database and to use different schema for different container.

 PHP configuration